rubyonracetracks/howto_create_gem/02-basic_scripts.md

 echo 'git status'
 git status
 ```
 * Enter the command "sh git_check.sh".
+Both tests should pass.
 You'll see that the scripts you just created are new, and the the spec/(name of gem)_spec.rb and (name of gem).gemspec have been modified.

 ## Wrapping Up
 * Enter the following commands: